Elite-AI-August/CV-image-segmentation-keras/README.md

 ## Projects using keras-segmentation
-Here are a few projects which are using our library :
+Here are a few projects which are using this library :
 * https://github.com/SteliosTsop/QF-image-segmentation-keras [paper](https://arxiv.org/pdf/1908.02242.pdf)
 * https://github.com/willembressers/bouquet_quality
 * https://github.com/jqueguiner/image-segmentation